 Hand Back of Neck or Forehead: Use the back of your hand to touch the skin on the back of your neck or your forehead.
 If it feels warmer than usual, it could be a sign of a fever.

 Touch Your Chest: Place your hand on your chest.
-If your chest feels warmer than usual, it may indicate a higher body temperature.
+If your chest feels warmer than usual, it may be a sign of a higher body temperature.

 Check Your Skin: Observe your skin’s appearance.
-If your skin appears flushed, red or feels hot to the touch, it might be a sign of a fever.
+If your skin appears flushed, red, or feels hot to the touch, it might be a sign of a fever.

 Assessing Sweating: Excessive sweating or a lack of sweating can also be signs of a change in body temperature.